mrseanryan/tslint-folders/README.md

 | grid-package | A UI grid that is used by area packages.
 It should not import any other recognised packages.                                              |
 | utils        | A 'utils' package used by the shell and area packages.
 It should not import any other recognised packages.                                |

-Example validation: 'shell' should be able to import from 'todo-area', but not the other way around (shell is at a higher level of abstraction, and also want to avoid 2-way dependencies).
+**Example validation**: 'shell' should be able to import from 'todo-area', but not the other way around (shell is at a higher level of abstraction, and also want to avoid 2-way dependencies).

 ### test data - packages with sub-folders